Meagan Gets Real

 3 Ways to let them see you cry

 1. Have a clear boundary about emotions.
 Children want to see you grieve so they know how to grieve.
-While they don’t need to see you in a constant wrecked emotion state, they do need to see that you can cry.
+While they don’t need to see you in a constant wrecked emotional state, they do need to see that you can cry.

 2. Let them see the hurt and be honest about it.
 Moms try so hard to hide their tears from their kids.
 We consider it a burden.
 However, when you cry in front of your kids you are giving yourself a chance to be honest with them about grief and the why of crying.

 3. Let them see you cry without forcing them to join you.
 They may not be ready to cry.
-They may not want to feel the hurt you are feeling yet or be ready to see grief that way.
+They may not want to feel the hurt you are feeling yet or be ready to see the grief that way.
 That is ok.
 Let them have their process and know that when they are ready, they will cry.

 Prepare them for the service